VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 * `<Up>`: Navigate to previous item on the list.

-* `<Ctrl-n>`: If the completion menu is visible, go to the next item.
-Else, trigger completion menu.
+* `<Ctrl-n>`: Go to the next item in the completion menu, or trigger completion menu.

-* `<Ctrl-p>`: If the completion menu is visible, go to the previous item.
-Else, trigger completion menu.
+* `<Ctrl-p>`: Go to the previous item in the completion menu, or trigger completion menu.

 * `<Ctrl-d>`: Scroll down in the item's documentation.